If you are a publisher, designer or board game creator, and you want us to review/preview/showcase one of your games?

 - We sometimes do receive review copies, but our opinion is not bought with that and it will be noted in the article.
 Most games are bought ourselves.

 - Kickstarters we do only when upfront consulted and if possible within our precious time.

 - No raw prototypes please, almost final products are fine.
-We rather test them only at con’s or specific game day’s and put time in games which are almost in retail.
+We rather test them only at con’s or specific game day’s and put time in games which are almost in retail or Kickstart ready.

 - Publishers get that written information in draft upfront if they wish, but have no say in the published content whatsoever.